SA6HBR/S1P-Multiviewer/README.md

 If you are measuring an antenna from Sirio named SD68, you can create files according to this template:
 sd68_384_34.s1p

+For filters, you save S2P files.
+Zero to four parameters can be used.

 ---

 ### LOAD:

 ![](https://github.com/SA6HBR/S1P-Multiviewer/blob/main/image/Load.png)
-Select one of the .s1p files from the folder where you saved all the measurements.
+Select one of the .s1p or .s2p files from the folder where you saved all the measurements.
 All files in the folder should belong to the same project name.
 Depending on the number of files and your computer’s performance, this may take a moment.

-First time, enter the minimum and maximum values for both Parameter 1 and Parameter 2, as well as size of "tuning element" in Diff.
-I use L2 and L3 as name for Parameter 1 and Parameter 2.
+I use L2 and L3 as name for Parameter 1 and Parameter 2 for SD86-antenna.
 Click Save settings.

 ---